Thinking beyond borders

 |Net taxable income

-If the extended business traveler is not covered by Dutch social security, for taxable income up to EUR34,300, the tax rates are 9 percent and 10.45 percent, depending on the income level.
+If the extended business traveler is not covered by Dutch social security, for taxable income up to EUR34,712, the tax rate is 9.7 percent.

 Tax returns are due by 1 May following the tax year-end, which is 31 December.
 An extension is available in most cases where a tax advisor is used.
 Tax returns must be filed by non-residents who earn Dutch-sourced income and are therefore liable for paying Dutch income tax.